Skip to main content

 UserAcross all sessions for a userPreferences, accumulated knowledge

-ProjectShared across all sessionsConfiguration, global data
+OrgShared across all sessionsConfiguration, global data

 Each block declares only the fields it touches via partial schemas.
 A counter block doesn't need to know about a preferences block's schema.

 Resources go a step further.
 A resource has both a content body — a document, a plan, a code file — and structured metadata alongside it.
-Both live in one typed container with atomic operations, scoped to sessions, users, or projects.
+Both live in one typed container with atomic operations, scoped to sessions, users, or orgs.
 Your agent can read a draft, revise it, and update its metadata in one call.

 Composable, not chaotic